Wimbledon (film)

-Wimbledon is a 2004 sports romantic comedy film directed by Richard Loncraine.
-The film stars Paul Bettany as a journeyman tennis pro (once ranked 11th) and Kirsten Dunst as an up-and-coming tennis star.
+Wimbledon is a 2004 romantic comedy sports film directed by Richard Loncraine.
+It stars Paul Bettany as a veteran tennis player and Kirsten Dunst as a rising tennis star.
 Sam Neill and Jon Favreau co-star.

 Plot

 Peter Colt, a British professional tennis player in his thirties whose ranking has slipped from 11th to 119th in the world, has never really had to fight for anything, as his wealthy family allowed him to easily pursue his tennis ambitions.
 Though he earns a wildcard spot to the Wimbledon tournament, he feels it's time to admit he's getting too old to compete with fitter up-and-coming younger players and intends, after this last Wimbledon, to take a job with a prestigious tennis club.

-As Wimbledon begins, he bumps into the American, Lizzie Bradbury, the rising star of women's tennis.
-They fall in love and her interest in him changes his entire perception, even giving him the strength to win again.
+As Wimbledon begins, he is given the wrong hotel key and meets the American, Lizzie Bradbury, the rising star of women's tennis, who is in the shower when he walks in.
+They later meet and have what they agree is casual sex, but her interest in him changes his entire perception and gives him the strength to win again.
 After an unexpected win in the first round, Peter is about to lose his second match but turns it around when he hears Lizzie cheering for him in the crowd.
 In his third match, he unexpectedly comes up against his training partner and best friend, Dieter Prohl.
 Peter beats Dieter, who comments that Peter has developed a 'killer instinct', the ability to win the match no matter the cost or the method.
 Peter's unexpected success makes him a sensation in Britain, as many place their hopes on either him or his next competitor, Tom Cavendish, to deliver a British win at Wimbledon.
-Peter and Lizzie's relationship progresses, despite the disapproval of Lizzie's overprotective father-manager Dennis Bradbury, who believes it detrimental to her career.
+Peter and Lizzie's relationship progresses despite the disapproval of Lizzie's overprotective father-manager Dennis Bradbury, who believes it detrimental to her career.